Sustainable Eco-Tourism in Ol Pejeta Conservancy

-We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few camps permitted in this exclusive conservancy.
+We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few camps permitted in this exclusive African conservancy.
 We also appreciate the support of the human community that surrounds this wilderness area, on whom we rely for the provision of staff members, guides, dancers and entertainers.
-Consequently we host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part.
+Consequently we host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part and provide an eco-friendly tourist destination.
 Such programmes vary according to need, but presently they are as follows:

 - We offer subsidized medical care to the local community - particularly in relation to maternal care and child-immunization; also in relation to HIV/AIDS sensitization.